armineslami/SSH-Accounting-Panel/README.md

 - Set expire date for inbounds
 - Set default settings for inbounds
 - Set UDPGW port on your servers
+- Add SSL certificate to your domain

 ## Supported OS

-- Ubuntu (Recommended, Tested on v20)
+- Ubuntu LTS (Tested on v20.04)

 ## Install / Uninstall